Living in Leiper’s Fork: Guide to Food, Entertainment, & Real Estate

 Leiper’s Fork, located approximately 30 miles south of downtown Nashville, is a down-home, Southern village that is listed on the National Register of Historic Places.
 Tucked away from the hustle and bustle of the city, this peaceful town is home to less than 500 residents.
 Dubbed by Country Living as a “Mayberry meets Marfa” town, this friendly community is the perfect spot for antique-lovers, artists, and those with an appreciation for rural life.
 In the past few years, Leiper’s Fork has developed into a tourist spot famous for its music, shops, food, historical preservation, and celebrity presence.
 Despite the tourism, this town remains tranquil and protected from overdevelopment - in fact, this is the exact reason why many celebrities choose to reside here.
 If you’re looking for a place to be welcomed as part of a family, Leiper’s Fork is an excellent choice.

-The Food + Nightlife Scene
+What's The Food + Nightlife Scene Like In Leiper’s Fork?

 This welcoming small town is famous for its delectable, down-home cooking, causing Nashville tourists to flock to its locally-owned restaurants.
 The iconic Country Boy Restaurant is TripAdvisor’s top restaurant recommendation in Leiper’s Fork, serving up delicious Southern comfort food.
 For a more upscale experience, head to 1892.
 With a continuously changing menu that surprises and delights guests, this charmingly vintage restaurant feels like a step back into the colonial era.

-Coffee-lovers should be sure not to miss RedByrd Coffee Shop, a hip spot that has been featured on DIY Network’s “Tiny House, Big Living” and is a haven for creatives.
+Coffee lovers should be sure not to miss RedByrd Coffee Shop, a hip spot that has been featured on DIY Network’s “Tiny House, Big Living” and is a haven for creatives.

 Although the easy-going pace of life does not make for vibrant nightlife in Leiper’s Fork (most residents head to downtown Nashville for an exciting night out), Puckett’s of Leiper’s Fork provides weekly open mic nights that often draw sizeable crowds.
 Paired with hearty Southern cuisine, entertainment at Puckett’s is a hotspot for both tourists and locals.

-The Things To Do
+What Are The Top Things To Do In Leiper’s Fork?

 This little haven is brimming with unique activities and shops that tourists flock to and locals enjoy year-round.